kavyamali/tinystoriesgru/README.md

 For examples regarding the generation, you may refer to the INT8 271KB model below (it's the closest match so far).

-Although it is to be noted, since the complexity is now approximately linear, the generation, even on python, is incredibly fast.
+Although it is to be noted, since the complexity is now approximately linear(grows only quadratic), the generation, even on python, is incredibly fast.

 > Of course, this model.bin can also be quantised down.
 The total comes to 225KB (even smaller than previous INT8 model) with INT8 model.bin.